Capturing the wild inspiration

 Bigfoot

-Having a note-taking tool readily available will provide you with a centralized hub where you can gather all your thoughts when they are new and fresh, regardless of their initial level of development.
-It allows you to organize thoughts, plot lines, character sketches, and research notes in a single place.
-This can be using the Word Weaver Pro notes feature (our favorite), or even a physical notebook.
+By always having a note-taking tool available for you, you will have a central location where you can accumulate all your thoughts as they come to you, fresh and new, regardless the initial level of their development.
+It lets you keep your thoughts, plot lines, character sketches and research notes organized in one place.
+This could be via the Word Weaver Pro notes feature (our fave), or a notebook.

 You don’t get enough email